Exclusive: Segway, the most hyped invention since the Macintosh, ends production

 Was the engineering too good?

 Segway had originally planned to sell as many as 100,000 units in the first 13 months; the company only ever sold around 140,000 vehicles total.
 (By comparison, Honda sold nearly three times that many of its popular CRV crossover in 2019 alone.)
-Judie Cai, president of Segway, suggests that Segway’s engineering is partly to blame.
+Judy Cai, president of Segway, suggests that Segway’s engineering is partly to blame.
 The PT is engineered with several redundant systems to keep it operational even if some components fail—which is good for users, but not the bottom line of a company that needs to sell new units year after year.

 “We tried analyzing, how come sales cannot go up quickly?
 One reason, I hate to say, is the quality of it, how durable it is,” Cai says.
 “I talk to customers riding [an old] unit.
 It doesn’t look good because it’s been on the road 12 years.
 It has 100,000 miles on it.
 But the machine itself runs very well.
 And so when you try to sell new units [to those customers] . . . unfortunately, it does hurt us.”
 Over the past three years, sales were flat on Segway PTs, dropping from 5% of Segway/Ninebot’s revenue to a mere 1.5%, Cai says.